 A huge range of companies offer family holidays with not just sailing but activities such as stand-up paddleboarding, kayaking, snorkelling, windsurfing, wakeboarding, waterskiing and kitesurfing, so if your kids don’t take to sailing they can try something else.
 Family favourite Scott Dunn has programmes for children aged five to 13 at its Eagle Villas in Halkidiki, Greece.

 Its sea-view villas with private pools and gently sloping beach are ideal for families with babies and toddlers.
 Kids enrolled in the Aqua Explorers kids’ club are taught by an RYA-qualified instructor.

-It has a new multi- activity watersports week in Bombannes (in the Medoc area close to Bordeaux) as well as dedicated full-time sailing holidays.
+Action Outdoors has a multi- activity watersports week in Bombannes (in the Medoc area close to Bordeaux) as well as dedicated full-time sailing holidays.